sisinflab/IR-RS-with-LLM-survey/README.md

 Our goal is to provide a transparent, reproducible, and lasting resource for the research community.
 Here you will find the comprehensive list of all papers surveyed, details on our data collection and analysis protocol, and supplemental information that extends the main paper.
 Since the aim of this project is also to monitor future research publications on the topic, if you believe your work should be included, please feel free to contact any of the corresponding [authors](#authors).

+## The PRISMA Methodology and the Data Collection

+Our paper collection followed the PRISMA protocol[^1] to ensure a systematic and reproducible search process.
+The flow of information through the different phases of our review is depicted below.

+The N phases of the PRISMA protocol were executed as follows:
+1. First
+2. Second

 ## Information Retrieval

 ### Pre-GPT Era